ECON 113 Comparative Economic Systems 3 credits

 This course is a study of specific aspects of organization culture, such as motivation, conflict, power, and leadership.
 Focus is on improving the effectiveness of organizations by strengthening human processes.
 (This course may be taken for credit as PSYC 287 or BUSI 287.)

 ECON 301 Intermediate Microeconomics 3 credits

-Intermediate Microeconomics is a study of consumer behavior, demand analysis, market development, output determination, cost analysis, and pure and imperfect competition.
-The course includes exposure to mathematical constructs.
-Prerequisites: ECON 163, and either BUSI 205 or MATH 201.
+Intermediate microeconomics is a study of consumer behavior, demand analysis, market development, output determination, cost analysis, and pure competition.
+The course includes exposure to mathematical constructs Prerequisites: ECON 163, and either BUSI/ECON 205 or MATH 201.